tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Cache/cache.md

 ## Overview

-The Cache library provides functionality for FiveM resources with powerful caching capabilities.
+The Cache library provides a powerful caching system with automatic updates, change detection, and resource cleanup.
+It allows you to cache expensive calculations or frequently accessed data with configurable update intervals and callback support.

 ## Create (Shared)